 What you should know

-If you’re a spouse or child of the will-maker, you can bring a wills variation claim
+A spouse or child of the will-maker can bring a wills variation claim

 If your spouse or parent passed away, and you’re unhappy with what they left you in their will — or if they left you out entirely — you can challenge the will in court.